Empyrrhus/MIDI-To-Shawzin/README.md

 ```
 The program will also prompt for a playback speed.
 You can extend the length limit of a song by increasing the playback speed and selecting "Slow Playback" on the shawzin song menu.

-If the MIDI track reaches either the note limit (~107) or time limit (256s, or 4m16s), the track will be broken up into multiple lines, each seperately playable.
+If the MIDI track reaches either the note limit (1666) or time limit (256s, or 4m16s), the track will be broken up into multiple lines, each separately importable.

-The program prompts for how individual song parts are handled.
-If the offset is kept, the parts will be synced with the original MIDI file.
-If different players start playing all the different parts simultaneously, the song should continue from person to person seamlessly.
-If the offset is removed, each part will immediately start playing instead.
-Keeping the offset is better if playing in a coordinated group, or if editing/uploading shawzin footage.
-Removing the offset is better if playing for others in-game.

 The shawzin has a limited range (1-3 octaves).
 Notes that are too high or too low will loop around to the other end and play octaves instead.
 Adjust your MIDI file accordingly in your MIDI editor. **The shawzin's first and lowest note (no frets, string 1) is treated as C5**.